ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ### p2p-circuit

 :::warning
 This section is currently only relevant for go-ipfs versions **before** v0.11.0 as it's about circuit relay v1.
-There is currently no solution available to directly replace it, though most of the work has been complete [here](https://github.com/libp2p/go-libp2p-relay-daemon).
+There is currently no solution available to directly replace it, though most of the work [has been completed](https://github.com/libp2p/go-libp2p-relay-daemon).
 :::

 WebRTC-Star is a very clean and effective method of P2P communications; however, sometimes NATs get in the way, so we use [p2p-circuit](https://docs.libp2p.io/concepts/circuit-relay) to get around that.